Does Freddie Freeman have a shot of catching Ronald Acuna for NL MVP?

-MLB betting: Does Freddie Freeman have a shot of catching Ronald Acuna for NL MVP?
+MLB betting: Does Freddie Freeman have a shot at catching Ronald Acuna for NL MVP?

 Tuesday was the first time in a while that there was any intrigue in either MVP race.

 The AL MVP race is over.
-If Shohei Ohtani shut it down for the rest of the season, he'd still win MVP.
+If Shohei Ohtani shut it down for the rest of the season, he'd still be the MVP.
 He is -10000 to win it.
 No other player has shorter than 80-to-1 odds.
-In the NL, Atlanta Braves outfielder Ronald Acuna Jr. didn't have quite that big of a lead in the race, but it was significant.
+In the NL, Atlanta Braves outfielder Ronald Acuña Jr. didn't have quite that big of a lead in the race, but it was significant.

-Acuna was -1000 to win NL MVP on Tuesday at BetMGM.
-Los Angeles Dodgers first baseman and Acuna's former Braves teammate Freddie Freeman was +800.
-That race got closer on Tuesday night.
+Acuña was -1000 to win NL MVP on Tuesday at BetMGM.
+Los Angeles Dodgers first baseman and Acuña's former Braves teammate Freddie Freeman was +800.
+That race got closer Tuesday night.

 It opened up the idea that maybe the NL MVP race isn't totally finished.